VMatrix1900/draft-cats-method-analysis/draft-shi-cats-analysis-of-metric-distribution.md

 - CATS Path Selector (C-PS): An entity that determines the path toward the appropriate service location and service instances to meet a service demand given the service status and network status information.

 # Requirement of distributing computing metric
-The function components of the CATS is defined in {{?I-D.ldbc-cats-framework}}(see {{fig-cats-fw}}, the figure is replicated here for better understanding).
-C-SMA is responsible for collecting the computing metric of the service instance and distributing the metrics to the C-PS.
-C-PS then select the path based on the computing metric and network metric.
+The CATS functional components are defined in {{?I-D.ldbc-cats-framework}}(see {{fig-cats-fw}}, the figure is replicated here for better understanding).
+C-SMA is responsible for collecting the computing metrics of the service instance and distributing the metrics to the C-PSes.
+A C-PS then selects a path based on the computing metrics and network metrics.

 ~~~
       +-----+              +------+            +------+